May the 4th: Carrie Fisher Gets Hollywood Walk of Fame Star | 📰 LatestLY

 Performers can be given a Walk of Fame star if they are nominated, but they require a fee of $75,000 (€67,600) to make and maintain the actual star.

-A number of events are planned to mark the occasion, with retailers also offering discounts on Star Wars merchandise.
-The Hollywood Chamber of Commerce planned to livestream Fisher's induction ceremony to the Walk of Fame at 11:30 a.m.
+A number of events were planned to mark the occasion, with retailers also offering discounts on Star Wars merchandise.
+The Hollywood Chamber of Commerce also livestreamed Fisher's induction ceremony to the Walk of Fame at 11:30 a.m.
 Pacific Time (1830 UTC).

 Not just Princess Leia